superkabuki/threefive_is_scte35/lib.md

 ####  Methods inherited from threefive.base.SCTE35Base:

  * __has(self, what)__ has runs hasattr with self and what as the attribute.
-Returns value of what if set or False if not set.
+Returns value of what if set or None if not set.
  ```py3

 >>>> cue.has('info_section')